Manage Oracle Trace File Analyzer Collector daemon, diagnostic collections, and the collection repository.

 The Oracle Trace File Analyzer daemon monitors and automatically purges the repository when the free space falls below 1 GB or before closing the repository.
 Purging removes collections from largest size through to smallest until the repository has enough space to open.

-Oracle Trace File Analyzer automatically purges only the collections that are older than minagetopurge
+Oracle Trace File Analyzer automatically purges only the collections that are older than minagetopurge.
+By default, minagetopurge is 12 hours.

 To purge the repository automatically